-103. JCP will pay participants travel, childcare and replacement care costs.
+98. JCP will pay participants travel, childcare and replacement care costs.

 Reasonable adjustment can also be considered.
 Payment of these expenses are paid from the Flexible Support Fund (except where payment is available from Access to Work for some claimants with a health condition or a disability) and you should follow procedures in the Flexible Support Fund guidance for payment.
 Sbwa account code (40395) can be found on ACME.
-Sbwa JSA participants should be classed as "mainstream", ESA(WRAG) and Lone Parent options should be selected for those claimant groups when selecting options on ACME.
+Sbwa participants should be classed as "mainstream" when selecting options on ACME.
 Payments should be recorded on LMS via the ADF Hotspot using the following ADF category from the dropdown menu:

-- Travel: 'Travel:Training'
+Travel: 'Travel:Training'Childcare: 'Childcare:Training'

-- Childcare: 'Childcare: Training'

-- Replacement Care 'Replacement care: Training'
+Replacement Care 'Replacement care:Training'

-- CRB/PVG 'Barriers to Work: CRB/PVG check'
+CRB/PVG 'Barriers to Work:CRB/PVG check'

-- Reasonable adjustment 'others'
+Reasonable adjustment 'others'

-104. Any costs for working clothes, equipment etc can be considered and would be funded from the FSF.
+99. Any costs for working clothes, equipment etc can be considered and would be funded from the FSF.